JorjaFox/website/_posts-old-blog/2012-02-15-csi-12x14-seeing-red.md

 **Official Release**

 Russell asks for advice from a former colleague on a case involving the death of a man’s ex-girlfriend.
-Elisabeth Shue joins the cast of <em>CSI</em> as CSI Julie Finlay.
+Elisabeth Shue joins the cast of _CSI_ as CSI Julie Finlay.

 **Videos**

 http://www.youtube.com/watch?v=JH5MVH-eXUw

-<em>Recap and screencaps will be up Wednesday night or Thursday morning, if Jorja's in it.</em>
+_Recap and screencaps will be up Wednesday night or Thursday morning, if Jorja's in it._